sunfishcode/c-ward/README.md

 c-ward is an implementation of the libc ABI written in Rust.

-It consists of two crates:
+It consists of three crates:
  - [c-scape], which is `no_std`, and
  - [c-gull], which pulls in c-scape and additionally provides features using `std`.
+ - [eyra], which provides a friendly wrapper to make it easy to build Rust programs entirely in Rust.

 It is a goal of c-ward to be a C ABI layer on top of Rust-idomatic libraries, rather than to have significant implementation code of